hikarimusic/hikarimusic.github.io/_note/medicine.md

 * **Overview**
   * Acute inflammation and infection of gallbladder, due to blockage of cystic duct by stones
-  * Common in middle-aged and older adults, with history of gallstones
+  * Commonly in middle-aged and older adults, with history of gallstones
 * **Presentation**
   * **Pain in right upper quadrant, Murphy's sign**: Increased pressure and inflammation of gallbladder
   * **Fever**: Infection